ACA 1095 PITFALL:

 - 2D (limited non-assessment period) – The limited non-assessment period code is only used for mid-year hires that are either in their respective waiting period or in their Initial Measurement Period.
 Employers (and vendors) have been known to make coding mistakes simply by treating this period incorrectly as enrolled (2C).
 In other cases the root of the problem stemmed from erroneous Initial Measurement Period handling for either part-time or variable hour employees.

 - 2E (multiemployer) – The multiemployer plan code is solely to be used when an employee is enrolled in an actual union plan.
 Employers (and vendors) have been known to make coding mistakes for union members whose benefits were actually managed by the employer, not a multi-employer plan.

 - 2F-H (waiver) – The waiver codes should only be used when an employee has actually waived coverage.
 While this is fairly straightforward the primary issue is many employers track waivers outside of the core benefits administration system, and sometimes, even manually (if at all).
 As a result, when waivers are erroneously handled, additional risk is exposed.

-In order to mitigate future risks employers should 1) QA their 2015 forms, 2) QA their current 2016 data (BTW – our company offers both 1095 Audit and 1095 Diagnostic services).
+In order to mitigate future risks employers should 1) QA their submitted forms from previous years, 2) QA their current data (BTW – our company offers both 1095 Audit and 1095 Diagnostic services).

 Employers have the opportunity to ensure Line 16 Employee Status Codes are accurate and future penalties.
 As they say, “there’s no time like the present – do it now!”